DRUMS Theory · Astrophysical Transients · April 2026

 \[ \frac{\partial^2 \theta}{\partial t^2} + \gamma \frac{\partial \theta}{\partial t} - c_s^2 \nabla^2 \theta + \lambda |\Psi|^2 \theta = 0 \]

-When nonlinear term exceeds threshold, a burst is triggered.
+When the nonlinear term exceeds a threshold, a burst is triggered.

 3. Energy Release